natalieagus/50005/docs/NS/09-http-web.md

    * Frame 1 from Object 2: 80 ms
    * Frame 1 from Object 3: 80 ms
    * Frame 1 from Object 4: 80 ms
+3. Second round of frames (4 frames, 100 KB each): 4 x 80 ms = 320 ms
+   * Frame 2 from Object 1: 80 ms
+   * Frame 2 from Object 3: 80 ms
+   * Frame 3 from Object 1: 80 ms
+   * Frame 4 from Object 1: 80 ms
-3. Remaining frames for Object 1 (9 frames, 100 KB each): 9 × 80 ms = 540 ms
+4. Remaining frames for Object 1 (11 frames, 100 KB each): 11 × 80 ms = 880 ms

-- Objects 2-4 are received fully in the first round:
+- Objects 2 and 4 are fully received in the first round:
   - Object 2: 50 ms (handshake) + 80 ms (object 1 frame 1) + 80 ms (object 2 frame) = 210 ms
-  - Object 3: 210 ms + 80 ms = 290 ms
+  - Object 4: 210 ms + 80 ms (object 3 frame 1) + 80 ms (object 4 frame) = 370 ms
-  - Object 4: 290 ms + 80 = 370 ms
+- Object 3 is fully received after: 370 ms + 80 ms (object 1 frame 2) + 80 ms (object 3 frame 2) = 530 ms
 - Since there's no more other objects to send, we can focus on sending just Object 1 until completion.
-We have 9 frames remaining for Object 1:
+We have 13 frames remaining for Object 1 ever since Object 3 is completed:
-  - 370 ms + 9*80 ms = 1090 ms
+  - 530 ms + 13*80 ms = 1570 ms

 **Total time for HTTP/2**:
-- Object 1: received after 1090 ms
+- Object 1: received after 1570 ms
-- Objects 2-4: received after 210 ms, 290 ms, and 370 ms respectively
+- Objects 2-4: received after 210 ms, 530 ms, and 370 ms respectively

-Total time taken: 1090 ms, same as HTTP/1.1 due to bandwidth constraint.
+Total time taken: 1570 ms, **same** as HTTP/1.1 due to bandwidth constraint, but we get to receive Object 2-4 way **earlier**.
+These objects can be rendered first in the browser.

 ### HTTP/3